scharissis/liberator/reformer/README.md

 It is presently assumed that all input files are located in folder test: "test/*.json".

 To run:

-`spark-submit --class "Reformer" --master local[2] target/scala-2.10/reformer_2.10-1.0.jar`
+`make`

-The output will be in output/part-*:
+The output will be in output/part-* files, if an output directory is specified:
 `cat output/part-*`